said-gamal/Multifuture-Prediction/README.md

 and making it ready for deploying in a slow-driving car by adding the required preprocessing like :

-- annotation and object tracking (by using YOLOv5)
+- annotation and object tracking (by using YOLOv5 and DeepSORT)
-- semantic segmentation (by using DeepSORT) and making the whole preprocess automated.
+- semantic segmentation (by using DeepLab) and making the whole preprocess automated.